 BRYAN C. HASSEL is Co-Director of Public Impact.
 He consults nationally with leading public agencies, nonprofit organizations, and foundations working for dramatic improvements in K–12 education.
 He is a recognized expert on charter schools, school turnarounds, education entrepreneurship, and teacher and leader policy.
 His work has appeared in Education Next, Education Week, and numerous other publications; he blogs for Education Next and is a frequent guest blogger on other forums, such as Education Week.
+He was named to the spring 2015 class of the Pahara-Aspen Education Fellows Program, designed to support exceptional leaders reimagining U.S. public schools.
 Dr. Hassel received his Ph.D. in public policy from Harvard University and his master’s degree in politics from Oxford University, which he attended as a Rhodes Scholar.
 He earned his B.A. at the University of North Carolina at Chapel Hill, which he attended as a Morehead Scholar.
 He is a senior research affiliate with the Center on Reinventing Public Education.